-- 14. Conservation Measure 26-01 applies. - 15.
-Conservation Measures 22-06, 22-07 and 22-08 apply. - The exact times of nautical twilight are set forth in the Nautical Almanac tables for the relevant latitude, local time and date.
+- 15. Conservation Measures 22-06, 22-07 and 22-08 apply. - 1 The exact times of nautical twilight are set forth in the Nautical Almanac tables for the relevant latitude, local time and date.
 A copy of the algorithm for calculating these times is available from the CCAMLR Secretariat.
-All times, whether for ship operations or observer reporting, shall be referenced to Coordinated Universal Time (UTC). - Wherever possible, when night setting, setting of lines should be completed at least three hours before sunrise (to reduce loss of bait to/catches of white-chinned petrels).
+All times, whether for ship operations or observer reporting, shall be referenced to Coordinated Universal Time (UTC). - 2 Wherever possible, when night setting, setting of lines should be completed at least three hours before sunrise (to reduce loss of bait to/catches of white-chinned petrels).